10 Female Organists in the UK

 Instagram, Facebook, TikTok

-As well as a conductor, composer and pianist, Canadian-born/UK-based Sarah MacDonald is an organist who is Director of Music at Selwyn College, Cambridge, Director of the Girl Choristers at Ely Cathedral and Organist at the University of Cambridge - the first woman to hold the prestigious ceremonial role, which dates back to 1670.
+As well as a conductor, composer and pianist, Canadian-born Sarah MacDonald is an organist who is Director of Music at Selwyn College, Cambridge, Director of the Girl Choristers at Ely Cathedral and Organist at the University of Cambridge - the first woman to hold the prestigious ceremonial role, which dates back to 1670.
 Amongst these accolades, she also holds the office of President of the Royal College of Organists 2024-2026 and is a winner of the Royal College of Organists’ (RCO) coveted Limpus Prize.
 As well as a Patron of the Society of Woman Organists, she has over 50 choral and organ compositions published in the UK, Canada, and the States with her liturgical music being performed regularly throughout the world.

 Hannah Gill